Why Faith Grows Small, Not Big

 The Linchpin of Intimacy

-Trust is at the center of this whole thing.
+Trust is at the center of faith and how faith is learned.
 And trust is not something that grows through sitting in a row.
-It happens in a circle around a table.
+It happens around a table with a freind, or friends.

 Trust is the linchpin of intimate relationships.
 Because without it, vulnerability never happens.
 And without vulnerability, relationships stay stuck at the surface.